OmarAshour02/lsmrs/README.md

 # lsmrs

 A learning project: an LSM-tree key-value store built from scratch in Rust — WAL, SSTables, bloom filters, and compaction.
-No storage-engine crates, and **0 LOC of code written by coding agents** — every line is hand-written.
+No storage-engine crates used.

 The goal isn't to ship a database; it's to understand how one works by building the layers a real LSM engine (LevelDB, RocksDB) is made of, one at a time.